Renew Your Financial Aid

 UW Commitments and Awards

-Brown & Gold Commitment, Cowboy Commitment, Pokes Transfer Commitment, Western Undergraduate Exchange (WUE) Award, and WY Transfer Commitment
+Brown & Gold Commitment, Cowboy Commitment, Good Neighbor Award, Pokes Transfer Commitment, Western Undergraduate Exchange (WUE) Award, and WY Transfer Commitment

-Eligibility for institutional scholarship listed above requires students to meet certain standards at the end of spring semester annually.
+Eligibility for institutional scholarships listed above requires students to meet certain standards at the end of spring semester annually.
 Those standards are:

 • You must maintain a minimum cumulative grade point average (GPA) of 3.0.
 Only courses taken at UW will be included in that GPA calculation.

-• You must be continuously enrolled in a minimum of 12 credit hours each fall and spring semester with successful completion of 24 credit hours each academic year.
+• You must be continuously enrolled* in a minimum of 12 credit hours each fall and spring semester with successful completion of 24 credit hours each academic year.
+Courses taken through a consortium agreement with another institution will be included in this calculation.
 Grades that qualify for successful completion status include A, B, C, D, or S.

 Since eligibility for the award is reviewed at the end of every spring semester, enrollment during summer session(s) following the spring review is not included.

-UW Commitments and Awards are renewable for a maximum of eight (8) consecutive semesters* use or completion of first bachelor's degree, whichever comes first.
-Exceptions to that number of semesters includes:
+UW Commitments and Awards are renewable for a maximum of semesters as follows or completion of first bachelor's degree, whichever comes first:

 Study Abroad students must be enrolled in a 4001-level study abroad course (an exchange program), with tuition billed by the University of Wyoming, for their Commitment or Award to pay.
 If you enroll in a non-exchange program, you will waive that semester of eligibility.